KhronosGroup/glTF/specification/2.0/README.md

 #### Joint Hierarchy

 The joint hierarchy used for controlling skinned mesh pose is simply the glTF node hierarchy, with each node designated as a joint.
-The following example defines a joint hierarchy of two joints.

-**TODO: object-space VS world-space joints**
+When a skin is referenced by a node within a scene, all joints used by the skin must belong to the same scene.
+Joint nodes must have a common root that may or may not be a joint node itself.

-For more details of vertex skinning, refer to [glTF Overview](figures/gltfOverview-2.0.0b.png).
+For more details of vertex skinning implementation, refer to [glTF Overview](figures/gltfOverview-2.0.0b.png).

 > **Implementation Note:** A node definition does not specify whether the node should be treated as a joint.
 Client implementations may wish to traverse the `skins` array first, marking each joint node.